 Yes.
 Nepal is a safe destination for travelers.
 It is not safe only to travel but incredibly posse natural beauty as well as stunning Himalayan sceneries and cultural diversity.
 If someone asks about safety concerning travel in Nepal, we can provide more detailed information.
 Nepal is certainly a safe travel destination as there are many policed areas and special tourist police in major tourist areas.

-It was a miserable situation during the war between Maoist and Government -20 thousand people were killed and many people’s lives were paralyzed.
+It was a miserable situation during the war between Maoists and the Government -20 thousand people were killed and many people’s lives were paralyzed.
 Thankfully that era has long since finished.
 We are confident that while you travel in Nepal you won’t experience any major problems, however, there are still some basic things you can do to ensure your safety: avoid being near demonstrations; come back to your hotel on time; if you can, do not carry expensive goods while traveling; avoid wearing jewelry and other extravagant items; use a guide or porter from a trusted trekking or travel company.
-These are should be common sense for every traveler and should be undertaken while traveling anywhere.
+These should be common sense for every traveler and should be undertaken while traveling anywhere.

 Nepal Mother House Treks is an established adventure company offering safe adventure trekking, travel, tours, and other activities for our valued guests from all over the world.
 We are proud to report that no one has ever been injured while undertaking adventure packages with us.

 After Earthquake in Nepal??

-As you know; the massive 7.9 rector scale Earthquake on 25-April-2015 at 12:56 AM center at Gorkha and other many aftershocks has desperately destroyed ancient historical monuments of Nepal, many houses in Kathmandu valley, and countless villages in the countryside.
+As you know; the massive 7.9 rector scale Earthquake on 25-April-2015 at 12:56 AM center at Gorkha and other many aftershocks desperately destroyed ancient historical monuments of Nepal, many houses in Kathmandu valley, and countless villages in the countryside.
 Many villages have been completely damaged.
 More than 8000 people have been killed, more than 25000 thousand people have been injured and more than two hundred thousand houses have been totally damaged according to the latest data.